Abhinav-Pandey555/github-repo-analyzer/README.md

 ## Acknowledgments

 The GitHub Repository Analyzer was inspired by the Github Automated Analysis Project by Mercor.
-It utilizes the power of GPT and LangChain, both of which are incredible technologies.
+It utilizes the power of Gemini and LangChain, both of which are incredible technologies.

-## Contact

-If you have any questions or need further assistance, please feel free to contact me at the following email address

-- Jitin (jitinchekka2@gmail.com)

 Happy analyzing and coding!